-Do you struggle to get parents involved with Cub Scouts?
+Cub Scouting is a volunteer-run organization, but do you struggle to get parents involved with Cub Scouts?
 Consider these 14 ways to get the parent volunteers you need.

 Recently, one of our readers asked for suggestions on how to get parents involved with Cub Scouts.
-That is something that many packs struggle with.
+That is something that many Cub Scout packs struggle with.
 How do we get parents to help out so that the burden isn't all on the den leaders or committee members?

 We all are busy, but I'm a big believer that we make time for what's important to us.